 In 2015 the regional possum control programme was awarded the SOLGM Air NZ Environmental Achievement Award.

 Our thanks to the farmers, urban residents, contractors, local councils who have committed to achieving and maintaining these low possum numbers.

 What can you do - urban/semi-urban?

-In 2016/17 the Hawke's Bay Urban Biodiversity possum control programme will run in Waipukurau.
-There are already HuB programmes operating in Napier Hill, Havelock North, Mangaterere, Taradale, Park Island, Otatara/Waiohiki, Meeanee/Awatoto, and Waipawa.
+This completes a gap between Hastings and Napier operations.
+There are already HuB programmes operating in Napier Hill, Havelock North, Mangaterere, Taradale, Park Island, Otatara/Waiohiki, Meeanee/Awatoto, Waipawa and Waipukurau.

 The HuB programme process:

 - HBRC contractor contacts residents in an area to tell them about the programme and asks them about known possum infestations.